Canada’s COVID-19 vaccine supply and donation strategy

 By signing memorandums of understanding with international sources, Canada was also able to access an early supply of the first vaccines available.
 We also looked for ways to secure quicker deliveries of approved vaccines.

 We continue to make sure that Canada is prepared to manage COVID-19 and its possible evolutions.
-To date, Canada has also secured vaccines from Pfizer, Moderna, Novavax and Medicago for 2022 and 2023, with options to extend into 2024.
+Canada has secured vaccines from Pfizer, Moderna and Novavax for 2023 and beyond, including options to purchase additional doses if they're needed.

-These agreements provide flexibility to obtain new second-generation COVID-19 vaccines developed by vaccine suppliers once they are authorized for use by Health Canada.
+These agreements also provide flexibility to obtain new generation COVID-19 vaccines, that are developed by vaccine suppliers to protect against mutations or variants of concern, once they're authorized for use by Health Canada.

 All vaccines require Health Canada authorization before they’re used to vaccinate anyone in Canada.